We may receive compensation when you click on links to products from our partners.

 8. Be a Team Player:

 Although your boss will want to see that you are able to distinguish yourself from your peers at work, this doesn’t mean that you should stop being a good team player.
 In fact, people who get promoted tend to work well within a team and take leadership whenever it is appropriate.
-If you can get your team working well together naturally and contribute a lot to group projects, this is something that will surely shine through to your employers.
+If you can get your team to work well together naturally and contribute a lot to group projects, this is something that will surely shine through to your employers.
 If you’re the kind of person that people can bring their work problems to and work fairly with everybody, your employer will notice this quickly.

-“Smartly executed self-promotion is the key to career advancement, and in our hyper-connected days, LinkedIn is one of the best tools to help you do this.
+“Smartly executed self-promotion is the key to career advancement, and in our hyper-connected days, linkedin is one of the best tools to help you do this.
 The question isn’t whether you should be leveraging social media, but rather, how to best take advantage of this powerful medium to separate you from the pack.” – Tips for Self-Promotion – CareerAlley

 9. Display Commitment: